wu-lee/rushkoff-archive/docs/_articles/the-discovery-of-intelligent-life-somewhere-else.md

 The development of any of our current capabilities--genetics, computing, language, even compassion--all feel like incremental advances in existing abilities.
 As we've seen before, the culmination of one branch of inquiry always just opens the door to a new branch and never yields the wholesale change of state we anticipated.
 Nothing we've done in the past couple of hundred thousand years has truly changed everything, so I don't see us doing anything in the future that would change everything, either.

-No, the only way to change everything is for something to

-be done to us instead.
-The encounter between humanity and an

-"other" entails a shift beyond the solipsism that has characterized our civilization since our civilization was born.
-It augurs

-a reversal as big as the encounter between an individual and its
+No, the only way to change everything is for something to be done _to_ us instead.
+The encounter between humanity and an "other" entails a shift beyond the solipsism that has characterized our civilization since our civilization was born.
+It augurs a reversal as big as the encounter between an individual and its offspring or a creature and its creator.
+Even if this were to be the result of something we'd done, it would now be independent of us and our efforts.

-64 ...
-DOUGLAS RUSHKOFF

-offspring or a creature and its creator.
-Even if this were to be the

-result of something we'd done, it would now be independent of

-us and our efforts.

 To meet a neighbor, whether outer, inner, cyber-, or hyperspatial, finally turns us into an "us."
 To encounter an otherwhether god, ghost, biological sibling, independently evolved